 Deepak faced hardships in life both emotionally and financially from a very young age.
 Deepak lost his mother when he was only 4 years old.
 After his mother’s demise, it was his father who took care of him and his sister.
 Deepak always had that spark of kabaddi in him from his childhood.
 He started playing kabaddi in 2009.
 Later on, when Deepak was in 12th grade, he was again struck by a tragedy that changed his life completely.
 He lost his father who was the breadwinner of the family and was left alone with his sister and her child.
 The entire responsibility of the family fell on him.
-But his love for his sister was so immense and above all the hardships that he willingly took it.
 Because of his financial situation, he dropped out of school and worked as a part-time teacher in the same institution.
 But his devotion and fire towards his passion never faded away.

 After 2 years of working, he started playing kabaddi in the nearby villages after his part-time job which provided him with additional income.
 Even in the darkest days, Deepak found out a way to improve his skills and to earn exposure.
 However dark the circumstances might be, Deepak always found light in it.
 He also had a dream of becoming a graduate.
 So after he was back on his feet financially, he took university courses and pursued his graduation.
 By that time Deepak was molded enough to be the best university player through his immense hard-work and entire dedication.